 Kate grew up immersed in music.
 Nurtured by a musical family, excellent public schools, and mentors in her community, her passion for music began early.
 Kate explored a variety of instruments as a child and drew early inspiration from the vibrant live music scene of Western Massachusetts.
 She discovered her passion for jazz at a Sonny Rollins concert in 1997 and found her voice on saxophone less than a year later.

-Kate earned her Bachelor of Arts at Pomona College in Claremont, CA with a major in American Studies and a minor in Music.
-As a scholar in an interdisciplinary field, she explored music not just as a performer, but also as a historian and anthropologist.
-Pomona awarded funding to Kate for her research on jazz and R&B in post-World War II Los Angeles, a project that provided the foundation for her thesis on the Pan Afrikan People’s Arkestra.
+Kate earned her Bachelor of Arts at Pomona College, majoring in American Studies and minoring in Music.
+She explored music not just as a performer, but also as a historian and anthropologist.
+Pomona awarded her funding to research jazz and R&B in post-World War II Los Angeles, a project that provided the foundation for her thesis on the Pan Afrikan People’s Arkestra.
 Throughout college, Kate continued her studies of music theory, piano, voice, and participated in a number of musical ensembles, including the college's choir and the jazz ensemble.
 She studied improvisation with trumpeter/cornetist Bobby Bradford at Pomona and with saxophonist Adam Kolker in her hometown of Amherst, MA.

-Contact Kate directly to learn more about her teaching studio or performance schedule.
+Contact Kate to learn about her performance schedule.